 TOTE has a unique fuel delivery system requiring that special precautions be taken to prevent inadvertent spills from occurring in the yard.
 TOTE's fuel delivery system consists primarily of one to two (depending on workload) roving tanker trucks that deliver fuel to the freight trucks and refrigeration generators located throughout the yard.
 TOTE also uses two other roving dispenser/tanker trucks, one that dispenses diesel and another that dispenses gasoline, to fuel their licensed vehicles.
 Fuel contained in these trucks is delivered by an off-site company.
 They roam the site filling the licensed vehicles.
-TOTE's fueling fleet previously included a 2,000- gallon fuel tank which sat on a trailer chassis; this fuel tank was removed in July 2014.
 In order to handle drips and spills, all roving tank trucks will have available spill response materials.
 During refueling, adsorbent pads will be placed on the ground or held beneath the fueling nozzle to catch small drips.
 Fueling nozzles are equipped with automatic shut off devices to prevent overfills.